The Downside of Social Media for Jobseekers

 He refers to each step in the hiring process as being a red light/green light progression whereby each candidate achieving a green light, in any phase, can proceed to the next level and those receiving a red light are eliminated from the running.

-Yes, They'll Look
+Yes, Recruiters Will Look

 One of the steps along the journey is a visit to each candidate’s social media pages.
 And very often it is right there where the red light shines brightest.

 My client explained that these pages speak more clearly of the candidate’s character, standards and values than any resume or reference check could ever reveal.

 When social media exposes behaviours like partying and drinking that are deemed to be excessive by the company, that candidate’s name is permanently placed in a folder marked “Do Not Hire.”

 Similarly, candidates who express political views or biases believed offensive, are too added to that ever-thickening folder.

 I was surprised to learn that approximately 30% of candidates are disqualified simply because of their postings on social media.
 He went on to say those numbers were consistent in speaking with his counterparts in many other companies.